getjavelin/documentation/docs/javelin-core/integration.md

 See [Javelin Configuration](routeconfiguration) section, for details on how to setup routes on the gateway to different models and providers.

-See [Gateway API](https://gateway-api.sigs.k8s.io/) for details on Concepts & Glossary.
+As cloud computing advances, those involved with Kubernetes should pay attention to the evolving Gateway API.
+Check out [Gateway API](https://gateway-api.sigs.k8s.io/) for detailed insights into its concepts and explore various [Use Cases](https://gateway-api.sigs.k8s.io/#use-cases).
 We are building Javelin to provide a robust framework for managing these interactions seamlessly for new AI-driven applications or integrating AI capabilities into existing solutions.

 ## Querying an LLM
 Javelin may send a request to one or more models based on the configured policies and route configurations and return back a response.